 Servicemembers Legal Defense Network (SLDN) client and Army Sergeant Darren Manzella, currently serving in Kuwait after a tour in Iraq, tells Lesley Stahl of CBS' 60 Minutes that he has been well supported by soldiers and bosses alike since coming out last year.

 Stories like Manzella's suggest a climate of indifference to openly gay soldiers, especially in overseas combat.
-An SLDN survey suggests that members stationed overseas are less likely than those serving stateside to be discharged under Don't Ask; less than 25% of 2005's discharges were revealed to be from units in Iraq and Afghanistan. (
+An SLDN survey suggests that members stationed overseas are less likely than those serving stateside to be discharged under Don't Ask; less than 25% of 2005's discharges were revealed to be from units in Iraq and Afghanistan. (keep reading)

 No comments: